 Black Canyon has entered into a farm-in and joint venture with ASX listed Carawine Resources Limited (ASX:CWX) to acquire a majority interest in the Carawine JV Project in Western Australia.
-The Carawine Project covers approximately 800 km2 of tenure located south of the operating Woodie-Woodie manganese mine, providing a large footprint in a proven and producing manganese belt.
-Black Canyon has also applied for had granted other exploration licenses adjacent to the Carawine Project that increases the total land holdings to over 2400 km2.
+The Carawine Project covers approximately 800km2 of tenure located south of the operating Woodie-Woodie manganese mine, providing a large footprint in a proven and producing manganese belt.
+Black Canyon has also been granted or acquired other exploration licenses adjacent to the Carawine Project that increase the total land holdings to over 2,400 km2.
 In addition to manganese, the Carawine Project also hosts multiple copper occurrences including the Western Star prospect which comprises a large zone of surface copper enrichment.